Kat Bjelland: Voice and instrumentation

 Bjelland has been noted by music critics for her unique screaming vocals, which have been likened to those of Ozzy Osbourne and Diamanda Galás.
 Journalist Richard Cromelin noted in a 1992 Los Angeles Times profile that "She retches her enraged lyrics, her screams skid across the beat and collide with the blunt riffs.
 Her voice erupts into laughs and gargles, then croons down low with eerie detachment."
 She has also incorporated speaking in tongues in several songs.

 Commenting on her musical aspirations, Bjelland said: "It should sound like nothing that you've heard before.
 That's my intention...
 Like my singing, all I try to do is I just push myself into things where I think I can't reach notes and stuff.
 Sometimes it sounds really ridiculous, but then you just kind of work on it."
 A 2015 concert review described her voice as one so powerful that it "can strip the chrome off a bumper".

 In Babes in Toyland, Bjelland's instrumentation and songwriting has been described as "ugly, crunching post-punk" supplemented by "rudimentary" guitar chords.
-She learned to play guitar from her uncle, David Higgenbotham, with whom she played in his band, The Neurotics, prior to forming Babes in Toyland.
+She learned to play guitar from her uncle, David Higginbotham, with whom she played in his band, The Neurotics, prior to forming Babes in Toyland.
 Commenting on her guitar playing, Bjelland said: "I think it's not the quantity but the quality, and I don't think it's the speed you play, it's the soul that comes out."
 In an interview with John Peel, she revealed that she had never played with an effects pedal until 1993: "If you learn how to play without effects, you have to learn how to make your guitar speak instead of the electronics."